kcariglia/odsutils/README.md

 The presumed workflow (as shown in odsuder.py and can be done in one call) is:
 1 - read in an existing ODS file
-2 - set the defaults you want (either a json file with default values or ':from_ods') 3 - remove entries before a time (likely 'now')
+2 - set the defaults you want (either a json file with default values or ':from_ods') 3 - add entries from a data file or can add on command line 4 - remove entries before a time (likely 'now')
-4 - add entries from a data file or can add on command line 5 - write the new ods file (give same filename to overwrite)
+5 - write the new ods file (give same filename to overwrite)

 E.g.
 odsuser.py -o ods_ata.json -d :from_ods -f obs.txt -i -t now -w ods_new.json
-odsuser.py -o ods_ata.json -d sites.json:ata -f obs.txt -i -t now -w ods_new.json
+odsuser.py -d sites.json:ata -f obs.txt -i -t now -w ods_new.json

 The ODS system was developed by NRAO with support from the National Science Foundation's grants:
 SII NRDZ: Dynamic Protection and Spectrum Monitoring for Radio Observatories (AST-2232159),